chetter14/chetter14.github.io/_posts/2023-7-22-Algorithms-Problem Solving.md

 any step.
 And nonetheless I can't solve it one more time!* I have to go all the way up from scratch again (most of the time, and also during the process of reflecting on tasks old memories may raise).

 But this rule doesn't work for algorithms and tasks you face frequently.
-It's obvious because you just better and better remember the problem solution you handle the most often.
+It's obvious because you just remember better and better the solution to the problem you handle the most often.

 As a result, a conclusion I came to: **do not try to remember all the algorithms you encounter** (although some people are naturally good at it). **Try to understand how to solve the problem**.
 This way you learn a problem-solving skill.
 Don't worry whether you will remember